02madmax/ReadMeGenerator/README.md

 ## Installation

-In order to install this readme generator you will need to use npm init generate a package.json file and then npm i inquirer
+In order to install this application you will need to run the npm i inquirer

 ## Usage

-In order to use this program make sure you are working in the Develop directory, and then run node index in the command line
+To use this application, make sure you are in the develop directory and then run the node index command into your CLI

 ## License